Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

  First of all, you must install a Modelica developping environment.
 Download the free [OpenModelica](https://www.openmodelica.org/download/download-linux) environment from the official website.
 Follow the installation instructions for your operating system.

- Then download the Apocalypse Dynamics package, either by [direct download](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/archive/master.zip) if you are a simple user, or [through Git](https://github.com/Arnaud-Dorthe/ApocalypseDynamics.git) if you want to contribute to the project.
-In the latter case, you need a Git client on your desktop.
-For your conveniance, I have added a [github-git-cheat-sheet.pdf](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/blob/master/github-git-cheat-sheet.pdf) in the root directory.
+Then download the Apocalypse Dynamics package, either by [direct download](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/archive/master.zip) if you are a simple user, or [through Git](https://github.com/Arnaud-Dorthe/ApocalypseDynamics.git) should you want to contribute to the project (See the section Contributing below).

 #### Simulation